interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0710](../../../../requirements/astm/f3411/v22a.md)** requires a Service Provider to implement the P2P portion of the OpenAPI specification.
 This check will fail if the response to the flight details endpoint does not validate against the OpenAPI-specified schema.

+#### UAS ID presence in flight details check

+**[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+This check validates that the UAS ID is present in the information sent by the Service Provider. (**[astm.f3411.v22a.NET0260,Table1,1](../../../../requirements/astm/f3411/v22a.md)**)

+#### UAS ID (Serial Number format) consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+This check validates that the UAS ID is in serial number format. (**[astm.f3411.v22a.NET0260,Table1,1a](../../../../requirements/astm/f3411/v22a.md)**)

 #### Lingering flight check

 **[astm.f3411.v22a.NET0260](../../../../requirements/astm/f3411/v22a.md)** requires a SP to provide flights up to *NetMaxNearRealTimeDataPeriod* in the past, but an SP should preserve privacy and ensure relevancy by not sharing flights that are further in the past than this window.